 Step 1 – Remove background in Photoshop

 The photo that I used for this fashion retouching tutorial has a solid gray background that will facilitate the extraction of the model.
-The uniform background colors on photo studios are used on that purpose most of the times.
+The uniform background colors on photo studios are used on that purpose most of the time.
 To remove the background I used the Quick Selection Tool to select the model.
 Some hairs are also eliminated but I will use another technique later to paint the lost hair in Photoshop.
 Use the Refine Edge Tool to smoothen the edges (see video for details).

 Step 2 – Create the new background